Claims For Maritime Medical Negligence Aboard Ships And Fishing Vessels

 Federal maritime law protects crewmen and commercial fishermen who are injured because of negligent medical treatment aboard their fishing vessel or ship.
-Maritime lawyers James Beard and his partners at Johnson Beard & Trueb PC have recovered millions of dollars in compensation for injuries and deaths of crewmen and commercial fishermen caused by failure to provide proper medical treatment and/or negligent medical treatment.
+Maritime lawyer James Beard and his team at Trueb & Beard, LLC, have recovered millions of dollars in compensation for injuries and deaths of crewmen and commercial fishermen caused by failure to provide proper medical treatment and/or negligent medical treatment.

-Beard and his partners Lanning Trueb and Douglas Johnson are experienced in representing crewmen, commercial fishermen, and fish processors who have received negligent medical care aboard their ships and fishing vessels.
+James Beard and his partner, Lanning Trueb, of Trueb & Beard, LLC, are experienced in representing crewmen, commercial fishermen, and fish processors who have received negligent medical care aboard their ships and fishing vessels.
 They have represented crewmen with infectious diseases that have resulted in amputations of the limbs.
-He has represented the families of a psychologically impaired crewman who committed suicide by jumping overboard.
+They have represented the families of a psychologically impaired crewman who committed suicide by jumping overboard.
 They have represented crewmen and fish processors who after suffering back injuries were forced to continue to work, resulting in aggravation of their injuries.
-He has represented crewmen who have suffered amputations of toes and fingers as a result of failure to properly treat frostbite injuries.
+They have represented crewmen who have suffered amputations of toes and fingers as a result of failure to properly treat frostbite injuries.

 Getting prompt and appropriate care for an injured or ill crewman may mean the difference between life and death.
 Vessel profits should never take priority over getting an injured or ill seaman the treatment they need.